Team-Developer-Hub/Javi/documentation.md

-This is the start where you can view documentation from version 1.0.0 -
+This is the start where you can view documentation from version 1.0.0 - [Latest_ver] javi jre-1.0.0

-javi jre-1.0.0

 to get yourself started there are requierments you need (these get updated from time to time)